-schedule of dates write us.
-We have some of any wrong they feel we have done. large charts, showing the Dragon and the There is not a man in the church or out Beast.
-We also answer many difficult pas- that we hold a grudge against.
-Our great sages.
-These sermons are of special bene- desire is to help, not hinder, truth.
-We fit to congregations where it has been dif- had much rather commend than condemn to him in the spirit of meckness and rebors to come out.
-We do not deal in "pro- points than his mistakes.
+If you want to be sure of a place on our schedule of dates write us.
+We have some large charts, showing the Dragon and the Beast.
+We also answer many difficult passages.
+These sermons are of special benefit to congregations where it has been difficult for them to get their religious neighbors to come out.
+We do not deal in "pro-